EvidenceNOW: Midwest Cooperative

 Updates on Key Project Components

-The cooperative will help practices improve the quality of care and adoption of the ABCS through individual point-of-care and population management strategies:
+The Midwest Cooperative helps practices improve the quality of care and adoption of the ABCS through individual point-of-care and population management strategies:

 - Point-of-care strategies that focus on improving the quality and efficiency of care delivered to individual patients during office visits.
 These strategies will include educational tools and electronic reminders to enhance aspirin prescription and cholesterol management; education and patient self-management tools to improve blood pressure control; and staff training and electronic reminders to encourage use of the "5As" (Ask, Advise, Assess, Assist, Arrange) for smoking cessation.